What We Do

 Schools, Institutes and Industries

-Our projects range from small kitchen garden design to large-scale reforestation and agriculture projects, all using permaculture techniques and approaches.
+Our projects range from small kitchen garden design to large-scale reforestation and agriculture projects, all using permaculture strategies and approaches.

 We plan whole systems and spaces that grow food, restore soil, harness and conserve water and, overtime, take care of themselves.

 We are dedicated to teaching people about their land and follow a systematic process that involves the community at every stage.
 Through knowledge sharing we seek to empower people with the information they need to feel comfortable with the systems we create with them.

 Jananee Mohan is our junior most Permie with a design background from NIFT.
 She completed her Permaculture Design course with Rico Zook and Narsanna Koppula in January 2017, and her vision is to use her design thinking process to create self-sustaining systems for people to create a lifestyle that is prudent and gentle on the environment.

 Spending childhood summers in her grandfather's farm is what shaped her passion towards natural farming and growing your own food organically and easily without any intensive external input.
 She also firmly believes in extending the principles of permaculture to all aspects of one’s life which will directly have an effect on society to bring about a change.

 Kiri was born in London and moved with her mother and brother to India when she was four.
 She spent her formative years on a farm 100 km from Bangalore and went to school in the city.